Designing Greater Mobility

 Safety and operational efficiency were driving factors when designing the 183 South Expressway and general purpose lanes.
 An expressway must have a finite number of underpasses or overpasses for cross streets in order to function as such.
 Therefore, our design engineers could not propose a crossing at each adjacent street.
 Limiting signalized cross streets also optimizes the throughput for tolled and non-tolled travel by getting people to their destination faster since they don't have to wait at a light.

 Various criteria detailed below were used to prioritize which cross streets remain and which ones will be eliminated.
-As approved by TxDOT through the environmental study process, five existing signalized cross streets were identified for elimination and are being removed:
+As approved by TxDOT through the environmental study process, five existing signalized cross streets were identified for elimination and are being (or have already been) removed:

 - 51st Street